-1.3.3 Tense
+1.3.3 Tenses

 Tense is a special feature of all languages in general.
-The term 'Tense' is derived from the Latin word 'Tempus' which means time Hence tense refers to the time of the action done by the subject.
-In English, there are three main tenses.
+The term 'Tense' is derived from the Latin word 'Tempus' which means time.
+Hence, tense refers to the time of the action done by the subject.
+In English, there are three main types of tenses.
 They are nothing but the divisions of time for referring the time of the action.
 These three types of tenses and their subtypes are explained as under: